jsiek/arete/README.md

 ## Closures

-A closure includes information from the originating function (name, parameters, body, etc.) and a dictionary mapping the names of its free variables to pointers.
+A closure includes information from the originating function (name, parameters, body, etc.) and an environment.

 ## Futures